sscolnick-IT/example_work/WELCOME_README.md

 Welcome to my Github repo!

-Currently working as a IT Support Technician, I enjoy learning about the world of devops and automation.
-This repo will detail some of my current homelab work with some of the following devops technologies and coding languages:
+Currently working as a IT Support Technician, I enjoy learning about the world of Linux, devops and automation!
+Below are some of the topics that I have been working on that im looking to highlight.

 - Ansible
 - Gitlab CI/CD